fommil/fpmortals/manuscript/complete.md

 which are different.
 We could experiment with variations of the `divide` implementation, but it will never satisfy the laws for all inputs.

-We therefore cannot provide a `Divisible[JsEncoder]`, even though we can write one down, because it breaks the mathematical laws and invalidates all the assumptions that users of `Divisible` rely upon.
+We therefore cannot provide a `Divisible[JsEncoder]` because it would break the mathematical laws and invalidates all the assumptions that users of `Divisible` rely upon.

 To aid in testing laws, Scalaz typeclasses contain the codified versions of their laws on the typeclass itself.
 We can write an automated test, asserting